Theory of

 CLASS

-[tight corners] - The intentional infliction of emotional distress ... '''Actions that would humiliate, torment, threaten, intimidate, pressure, demean, frighten, outrage or injure a reasonable person are actions that can be said to injure an individual's dignitary interests and, if sufficiently severe, can give rise to causes of action in tort,' Ehrenreich writes."
-(New York Times Magazine, October 13, 2002) These people are trying to provoke you into shocking yourself, often by sabotage ... telling you one thing to conceal something else - They don't separate observations from abstractions - They want people to be dead little porkers - You're not supposed to talk about their observations, and you're simply expected to absorb their abstractions - You have to apply the reverse of sabotage, that is, "Become your own secret friend."
+[faint praise & encroachment] - The intentional infliction of emotional distress ... '''Actions that would humiliate, torment, threaten, intimidate, pressure, demean, frighten, outrage or injure a reasonable person are actions that can be said to injure an individual's dignitary interests and, if sufficiently severe, can give rise to causes of action in tort,' Ehrenreich writes."
+(New York Times Magazine, October 13, 2002) These people are trying to provoke you into shocking yourself, often by sabotage ... telling you one thing to conceal something else - They don't separate observations from abstractions - They want people to be dead little porkers - You're not supposed to talk about their observations, and you're simply expected to absorb their abstractions - They're not too smart, and you don't understand this when you're ten or fifteen - You have to apply the reverse of sabotage, that is, "Become your own secret friend."

 The Age of Detachment, ages 16-19